ViPRA: Video Prediction for Robot Actions: Experiments

 \textbf{Video learning baselines.} We include UniPI~\citep{du2024learning} and VPT~\citep{baker2022video}, both of which leverage videos for pretraining.
-UniPI~\citep{du2024learning} pretrains a text-conditioned video diffusion model and uses a learned IDM to recover actions from predicted videos.
-VPT~\citep{baker2022video} trains an IDM on labeled data to extract pseudo-actions that are then used as targets to pretrain a LWM~\citep{liu2024world} backbone.
-We report results from~\citep{ye2024latent}, which evaluated them on SIMPLER ~\citep{li24simpler} in a comparable setting.
+UniPI trains a video diffusion model and trains an inverse dynamics model (IDM) to recovers actions, while VPT trains an IDM on labeled data to extract pseudo-actions that are then used to pretrain an LWM backbone.
+Reported results are from~\citep{ye2024latent}, which evaluated them on SIMPLER in a comparable setting.

-We include evaluations for both ViPRA-AR, aligned with discrete autoregressive baselines, and ViPRA-FM, aligned with continuous flow-matching methods.
+We include both ViPRA-AR, aligned with discrete autoregressive baselines, and ViPRA-FM, aligned with continuous flow matching methods.